PwLDev/winboom/README.md

 ## About
 **winboom** is a minimal program written in C++ designed to cause a BSOD by raising an exception in ntdll.dll in Windows.
-It's useful if you want to see your Windows BSOD screen, or just play around with Windows.
+It's useful if you want to see the BSOD screen, or just play around with Windows.

 It works in any NT-based system (sorry MS-DOS folks), both physical and virtualised.